-Ask a friend to help – First important thing to note is that if a friend is visiting but your neighbours are aware that you have left, make sure you tell everyone about each other.
+The first important thing to note is that if a friend is visiting, but your neighbours are aware that you have left, make sure that your inform them.
 You don’t want your neighbours seeing someone moving around in the house and end up reporting the very person who is securing it.
-A clue as to the car they have should be enough.
+Letting them know what their car looks like should be enough.

 Should I leave the landing light on?

 The answer to whether you should leave your lights on when you go away is “do you leave you lights on constantly on any other normal day?”
 Most likely not - it’s not environmentally friendly and the bill would cost more than your holiday!
 If you have no one to turn them on and off for you, then a timer is a cheap and simple alternative; the trick is to make your house look normal, otherwise it just looks suspicious.